Brittany Runs a Marathon: Plot

-Brittany Forgler is a 28-year-old living in New York City, employed as a greeter at an off-Broadway theater.
+Brittany Forgler is a 28-year-old living in NYC, employed as a greeter at an off-Broadway theater.
 She and her roommate Gretchen, a teacher's assistant dreaming of social media fame, are hard partiers who abuse drugs.
 Visiting a new doctor to score an Adderall prescription, Brittany receives the unwelcome diagnosis that she is overweight and must get healthier.

-She visits a gym only to find even the cheapest membership fee is out of her reach.
+Brittany visits a gym only to find even the cheapest membership fee is out of her reach.
 Despite her fear, she sets small achievable goals, and tries running on her own outdoors.
 She is invited to run in a group with her neighbor Catherine, whom Brittany detests for her seemingly perfect life.

 After another night of partying by Gretchen, Brittany joins the group run and meets Seth, another struggling runner, learning they have equal goals.
 Brittany, Seth, and Catherine bond and, after a 5K run, set the ultimate goal: running in the New York City Marathon.

 Brittany seeks a second job to afford a gym membership and becomes a pet sitter in a wealthy home.
 On her first day, she meets fellow pet sitter Jern, who is essentially living in the house against the rules.
 After a falling out with Gretchen over her changing lifestyle, Brittany moves into the house as well, bonding with Jern over their stalled lives.
 Seth and Catherine's predictions that Brittany will have sex and fall in love with Jern eventually come true.

-Brittany gets within five pounds of her goal of losing 45 pounds.
-Unable to win a place in the marathon through a lottery, as Seth does, her only hope is to raise enough money for a charity.
+Brittany gets within five pounds of her goal of losing 45.
+Unable to win a place in the marathon through a lottery as Seth does, her only hope is to raise enough money for a charity.
 At Catherine's divorce party, Catherine offers to donate $5000 from her family trust and from Seth so Brittany can run in the marathon.
 Brittany turns down the offer, saying she does not want pity, and she leaves.

-She pushes to lose more weight by running even harder, until one of her shins becomes too painful to walk on.
+Brittany pushes to lose more weight by running even harder, until one of her shins becomes too painful to walk on.
 Five weeks from the marathon, her doctor informs her she has a stress fracture and will be unable to run for six to eight weeks, and the damage may be permanent.